All about DPI, PPI, and Printing

 Resample Image: This is an option available under Image ▸ Resize Image.
 If you are changing the PPI of your image in order to improve printing results, you want this box unchecked.
-If you have "resample image" checked when increasing the PPI of your image, you are increasing the number of pixels without increasing their density.
+If you have "resample image" checked when increasing the size of your image by adding pixels, you are increasing the number of pixels without increasing their density.
 This will result in poor printing appearance.

 Example 1: Pretend you have an image that is 1600 x 2400 pixels with a PPI of 240.
 You want to know if your image will have good printing results at a size of 4 x 6.

 To figure this out, multiply the PPI by the size dimensions you desire: (240 x 4) and (240 x 6).
 The results are 960 x 1440 pixels.
 Since your image is larger than these dimensions, and your PPI is greater than 180, you should have good printing results.

 Example 2: Your image has a PPI of 72.
 The print shop wants your image to have a minimum PPI of 300.
 Your original image size is 1200 x 1800 pixels.
 You want your image to print out as a 4 x 6 photo.
 You want to make sure that by increasing the PPI of your image (and unchecking the "resample image" option), you are still going to have a good quality print outcome.